hivesolutions/appier/README.md

 HelloApp().serve()
 ```

-An async app using the async/await (Python 3.5+) syntax reads pretty much the same:
+The same app using the async/await syntax (Python 3.5+) for async execution reads pretty much the same:

 ```python
 import appier